When you grow up in the ‘hood, you do what it takes to stay alive.

 You get much (most?) of the benefits of financial independence by being debt-free with a few year’s spending in savings.
 That’s enough to fund a career change or start a business.

 Remember, its not binary.
 Every extra pound you earn and save is a win.
 Each pound you invest gives you greater options in the future.

 By working a part time job you can either make the stash required much smaller.
 Or you could just work part time RIGHT NOW.
 If you’re out of debt, living low cost and working part-time, then you have most of the benefits of full financial independence.

 It’s the end of the world as we know it (R.E.M.)

-Many people are prone to catastrophising.
-This is where you respond to bad news by imagining a death spiral where everything goes to shit.
+We are prone to catastrophising.
+This is where you respond to minor setbacks imagining a death spiral where everything goes to shit.

 With a bit of calm and perspective, you realise that many (most?) of the crises

-promoted reported by The News are problems that could be solved, often quite easily.
-Here are 3 crises that we hear a lot about:
+promoted reported by The News are either non-issues (only publicised because they are so rare) or problems that could be solved, often quite easily.

 I should be So Lucky (Kylie)